shatha12/Classification_Job_Change_Prediction/MVP/MVP.md

 - Decision Tree
 ## Findings
 ![Screenshot](image.png)
-The above figure shows that our target variable is imbalanced
+- The above figure shows that our target variable is imbalanced
+-
+### confusion matix for baseline model
 ![Screenshot](image2.png)